skons35/MorphOS/README.md

  you should find a simpleSceneTester.sln_ file, that you can open with that IDE, and then compile the project.
 * launch / test the generated binary.

+At this time, **SimpleSceneTester** is a very simple OpenGL program, that aims to load and display an OBJ file ( a default one, or a specific one if filename is provided as command line parameter) It can be launched using samples scripts in  **tests_scripts** folder.
+I also provide the sample data (OBJ files and texture in **data** folder).
+User may trigger object slow rotation by using mouse buttons (Left is starting rotation, Righ is inverting rotation, middle is stopping the auto-rotation.)

+*Note:*
+At this time, the presented mesh is in RED color (UVs and normals are loaded, but not yey used, and file texture loading and/or colour management to be added soon)